Hedge Shaping and Hedge Trimming Services Melbourne

 There’s something satisfying about trimming a hedge – until you step back and realise that it’s all just a bit wonky

-Hedge-trimming and shaping is a horticultural art form.
+Hedge shaping and trimming is a horticultural art form.
 While we’d all like to embrace our inner Edward Scissorhands, learning how to trim or shape a hedge correctly takes years of practice, an eye for detail and more than an ounce of patience.

-What do you need to know about trimming a hedge?
+What do you need to know about trimming and shaping a hedge?

 Before you sharpen the shears and let loose, there are three key things you should know, prior to starting the annual trim and shape.